mascarenhaswanja/TourismApp/README.md

 Display a screen that shows more detailed information about the attraction (name, address, phone no, website, two photos, description and pricing).

-- Clicking on the attraction’s phone number will automatically open the phone dialer so the user can attempt to call said place.
+- :phone: Clicking on the attraction’s phone number will automatically open the phone dialer so the user can attempt to call said place.
-- Clicking on the website will automatically open a browser displaying the website
+- :computer: Clicking on the website will automatically open a browser displaying the website
-- Rating Bar where the user can rate the attraction.
+- :star: Rating Bar where the user can rate the attraction.
 The user’s rating for an attraction should be saved to a json file.

 The screen should also contain a Rating Bar where the user can rate the attraction.
 The user’s rating for an attraction should be saved to a json file.